The Best Quiet Alternatives For a Treadmill In An Apartment

 Image of a man working out on an air bike.

 Another cardio machine that is low impact is a rowing machine.
-They are slightly noisier than an exercise bike but there are no impacts.
+They are noisier than ellipticals or exercise bikes but there are no impacts.

-The good rowing machines have a fan for resistance just like the fan bikes described above.
+High-quality rowing machines tend to have a fan blade to create resistance.
 That’s a good feature for a ‘real’ feeling rowing machine but it does create a bit of extra noise.
-It’s not the type of noise that’s likely to make it to the neighbors but if you have thin walls, it can.
+It’s not the type of noise that’s likely to make it to the neighbors angry but if you have thin walls, it can.

 Find the best home gym rowing machine here.